CoffeeTableEspresso/CGenerics/README.md

 # C Generics
 A sample of using macros to emmulate generics in C.

+(This is obviously not actual generics, and was mostly made to make fun of some friends who use a _certain language_ that _still_ doesn't have generics.)

 This is just a POC, to show it's possible or get your started on writing your own.

 How it works: